When God Said 'It's Me': Discovering the True Helper

 The Search That Changed Everything

-Using resources that helped me track Hebrew words throughout the Old Testament, I discovered there were 19 cases where this word Ezer appears outside of the two instances in the Genesis creation account.
-I was determined to examine each one, asking the Lord to show me the truth.
+Using resources that helped me track Hebrew words throughout the Old Testament, I discovered that Ezer appears 21 times in the entire Old Testament.
+Only twice does it appear in the Genesis creation account.
+I was determined to examine all 19 instances outside of Genesis, asking the Lord to show me the truth.

-The other three instances actually clinched it.
-In one case, Ezer help is withdrawn in a time of judgment.
-In another, Ezer is withheld during testing and purification.
-In the third, the most powerful people on earth tried to bring this kind of help, and God rebuked them for not asking Him first—because nobody can bring this kind of divine assistance.
+The other three instances refined the picture even further.
+In one, Ezer-help is withdrawn in a time of judgment.
+In another, it is withheld during testing and purification.
+In the third, the most powerful people on earth tried to bring this kind of help—and failed.
+Human effort, even at the highest levels, cannot successfully supply what Ezer describes.
+That kind of rescue only comes from God.

 The Moment Heaven Broke Through

 I remember sitting in that cluttered study, feeling completely stumped.
-The evidence was clear, but I couldn't make sense of what it meant for understanding woman's identity.
-I was still trapped in the mindset that defined people by their roles rather than their relationships.
+The evidence was staring at me from the page, but I still couldn’t make sense of what it meant.
+I was still trapped in the mindset that defined people by their roles—still asking the wrong question entirely.
+I wanted to know: what is woman’s role?
+What is she supposed to do?

 In that moment of confusion, I heard something that changed everything.